 Darioush and Shahpar’s daughter Sally Khaledi officially joined the Darioush team in 2021.
 Born in Iran but raised in California she has a passion for not only wine, but also fashion and travel.

-Recognizing the needs of the surrounding Hispanic community were not being met by the prior owners, they transitioned to different products including those brought back from Mexico.
-And rather than hire from outside the community – they focused their efforts on hiring locally.
+Recognizing the needs of the surrounding Hispanic community were not being met by the prior owners, they transitioned to different products including those imported from Mexico.
+And rather than hire from outside the community, they hired locally.
 They built this business from just one store to a regional chain of 41 stores at its peak.
-While Darioush has since divested himself from his interest in the business, several stores still continue to operate, primarily in the Los Angeles area/ These operate under the name Amar Ranch Market, Buy Low Markets, Top Valu Markets and Valu Mart Food Warehouse.
+While Darioush has since divested himself from his interest in the business, several stores operated for some years afterwards, primarily in the Los Angeles area.
+These operated under the name Amar Ranch Market, Buy Low Markets, Top Valu Markets and Valu Mart Food Warehouse – and all have permanently closed, but we keep our photographs here for historical reference.

-Darioush spent several years searching for an ideal vineyard site before settling in the southern part of the Napa Valley – in part, encouraged by Robert Mondavi.
+Darioush spent several years searching for an ideal vineyard site before settling in the southern part of Napa Valley, encouraged in his search for the right property in part by Robert Mondavi.

 Darioush owned, former Grigsby Vineyard, Yountville

-Grapes for their Signature wines are not used until the vines reach at least 7 to 12 years of age (typically wine grapes produce enough usable fruit between three and five years).
+Grapes for their Signature wines are not used until the vines reach at least 7 to 12 years of age; for reference and for commercial use, vines typically produce enough grapes to harvest between three and five years.

 Founding Darioush winemaker was Steve Devitt; in 1972 his parents James and Arlene Devitt purchased the old Sam Haus Winery in Pope Valley, restored the winery, put in new equipment and started producing wines again that same year under the label, Pope Valley Winery.
 After Steve’s father sold Pope Valley Winery in 1997 he moved to Oregon and in 2004 began Devitt Vineyards & Winery.

-Besides coming for the wine, this is a destination winery where visitors often stop in for reasons other than wine (one of only a few “destination wineries” along the Silverado Trail).
+Besides coming for the wine, visitors often stop in to admire the architecture.
 At the entrance, guests drive past metal gates, always open during normal operating hours.
 Proceed down a very long narrow road passing water bubbling up in the grass median until reaching a circular part of the driveway containing a pedestal with an Olympic style flame.
 When the flame is turned on, this signifies that Darioush is at the property.
 The southern wing of the building is his private residence.

-In the prestigious tradition of Opus One, visitors need to choose to park on either the left or the right side of the parking lot – just like at Opus One over the years we notice most people park on the right side of the parking lot.
-If it’s raining, courtesy umbrellas located under a larger umbrella are available for visitors to use between the parking lot and the winery.
+In the prestigious tradition of Opus One, visitors need to choose to park on either the left or the right side of the parking lot, but just like at Opus One over the years we notice most people park on the right side of the parking lot.
+If it’s raining, courtesy umbrellas are available for visitors to use between the parking lot and the winery.

 And guests often stop to take photos in front of the faux columns and fountains.
 The fountains and reflecting pools are impressive above ground, but equally as impressive is what is below the pools to keep the fountains flowing.
 Jim Wilder, owner of Pond and Fountain Pros installed the various plumbing and intricate web of equipment for these fountains.
 He told us the internal plumbing architecture is significant to ensure that the ponds are always filled to the same levels.
 Ten fountain jets are calibrated to spray water all at the same height and so the inner chlorinated pools do not mix with the outer water which contains koi and various aquatic plants.

 Walking up to the winery is like walking onto a Hollywood set.
 This modern building “looks old” as it takes its historical influences from Apadana, a hall built in the first half of the 6th century BC originally part of the ancient great Persian city of Persepolis (located about an hour’s drive outside of Shiraz in Iran).
 Its original design was by Darius the Great.
-Many stately looking columns supporting nothing, but air greet guests at the main entrance.
+Numerous historically accurate looking columns greet guests at the main entrance.
 The carvings of bulls on top of these statues are all missing their horns – to symbolize the pillage of the solid gold horns when Persepolis was destroyed.
 Similar to parts of Iran, the property is planted to several pomegranate and pistachio trees.

 Persepolis, Iran (for comparison!)

-As visitors make an entrance in the main room, they may well see chic well-dressed guests lounging at the nearly 360-degree square wine counter.
-If they look up at your entrance, they are merely looking to validate that you are one of them.
-If they don’t look up, they are too into their wine, and this is a better sign.
+Visitors entering the main room will notice the interior opulence matches the exterior.
 If tasting in the winter, enjoy a seat in front of the blazing fireplace.
 The fireplace’s headstone appropriately rests on the heads of two metal men and contains what appear to be ancient hieroglyphic writings.
 Ask one of the hosts at the wine counter to translate these inscriptions for you.

-A number of couches and coves are located throughout the tasting room area often used by small groups of people enjoy more intimate tastings.
+A number of couches and coves located throughout the tasting room area are often used by small groups enjoying more intimate tastings.
 These sit-down spaces are available by reservation only with the last seating at 330pm.
 The tasting counter is rather unique; it looks like a broken windshield but is actually composed of several layers of glass with the broken glass being the bottom layer.
+The interior surrounding the bar is well-stocked with a variety of unique decorative items, kitchen ware and wine-related books for sale.

 Experiences

-A concierge is usually located inside ready to welcome arriving guests.
+A concierge is usually located inside the main entrance ready to welcome arriving guests.
 Sometimes on busy summer weekends, the concierge will setup a greeting station directly outside the main entrance doors.

-A wine tasting includes at least one white, a red or two, and their signature Cabernet Sauvignon.
+A wine tasting includes at least one white and several reds including their signature Cabernet Sauvignon.
 In addition to the visually intriguing architecture, the winery offers a variety of unique tastings (all by appointment).
-Darioush has a distinctive partnership with Marin County’s, Cowgirl Creamery.
+As of our latest update to this review, Darioush offers Sensory Sessions: A Caviar Experience, which pairs caviar sourced from local caviar experts with some of the Darioush wines.
 On Darioush’s 90-minute tour and tasting called Fine Wines, Artisan Cheeses, guests are treated to hard-to-find limited production cheeses from family farms, and special winery release and library wines which are not available outside of the winery.
-This tour and tasting is offered once a day at 2pm.
+The Signature Mezze pairs mezze created by their culinary team with both their Signature wines and also Cabernet Sauvignon.

-The wine educator led tour of the winery continues with a stop next to their vineyards and private space among the vine rows just north of the winery for intimate tastings; this is a beautiful spot, especially in Spring and Summer.
+The wine educator led tour of the winery continues with a stop next to their vineyards and private space among the vine rows just north of the winery for intimate tastings; this is a beautiful spot, especially in spring and summer.
 Guests will also linger for short time in a small amphitheater; this comfortably seats about 180 people.
 This is used for local concerts and various fundraising events and has been used by the famous Iranian singer, Sattar and also a Russian opera singer.
-Then guests will enter the cellar – a clean and carefully thought-out space underneath the hospitality center with barrels perfectly lined up and hand painted with wine stains.
-Remarkably Darioush uses 15+ different coopers and during our latest visit, we saw some from Hungary.
+Then guests will enter the cellar; this is a clean and carefully thought-out space underneath the hospitality center with containing barrels in perfect alignment.
+Remarkably Darioush uses nearly 20 different coopers; during our latest visit, we saw some from Hungary.
+Oak is used as an ingredient to complement their wines and never dominates; their barrels are typically medium to medium+ toast.

 Select Wines